fieldsi8657/WHSTechNotes/journal.md

 # September 23, 2024
 Doing Phyton and doing Sphero, i can say that doing phyton is a harder and more complex coding style.
 While Sphero coding is you putting a bunch of commands toghether to make the thing your controll move and do something.
 While phyton takes much more thinking and requires focus to code becasue putting the wrong thing can mess up what your trying to do.
+# October 10, 2024
+Software Development
+Looking at all the options in computer science i feel like becoming a softeare developer, intrest me the most.
+Software Developers job is to desgin, program, build, deploy and maintain software using many diffrent skills and tools.
+To become a software developer you need to have certain skills such as Programming languages, Data structures and algorithms, Databases, and so on and so on.
+Aslo to become a developer you need at least a bachelor's degree in a related field, such as computer science, software engineering, computer and information technology, or engineering.
+This job algins with my interest because i like computers and learning about the coding and software development seems very interesting to me and challenging.